Our Expert Guide to Travelling in Vietnam During Tết Holiday

 - Embrace the holiday and if you see locals drinking and eating ask if you can join them

 - If you do find a good place to eat then fill up cos you might not find another

-- ATMs will be open but banks will be closed for the national holiday
+- ATMs will be working but banks will be closed for the national holiday

 - Take advantage of the quiet streets and explore the city or go for a run/cycle